Tylenol Side Effects

 Generic name: acetaminophen

 Note: This document contains side effect information about acetaminophen.
-Some of the dosage forms listed on this page may not apply to the brand name Tylenol.
+Some dosage forms listed on this page may not apply to the brand name Tylenol.

 Along with its needed effects, acetaminophen (the active ingredient contained in Tylenol) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.